maubanel/GMS2-Space-Rocks/spaceship/README.md

 ##### `Step 4.`\|`SPCRK`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Select the white color and the second size square brush.
 Press the <kbd>Polygon tool</kbd> button on the top left corner for just the outline.
 Draw a triangle with a tail (so you know the ship is pointing right).
+Press the <kbd>Equal</kbd> button to see the sprite in its game size.

 ![draw spaceship with polygon tool](images/DrawSpaceship.gif)